100 Notable alumni of

 -

 Yohji Yamamoto is a Japanese fashion designer based in Tokyo and Paris.
-Considered a master tailor alongside those such as Madeleine Vionnet, he is known for his avant-garde tailoring featuring Japanese design aesthetics.
+As he considered a master tailor alongside those such as Madeleine Vionnet, he is best known for his avant-garde tailoring featuring Japanese design aesthetics.

 -